iainctduncan/papers/source/background.rst

 if they are to be controlled algorithmically, the inputs to the algorithm should themselves be controllable in any way" (CTN: Puckette 1991, 68).

-While one could certainly come up with further requirements, these three provide the basis on which I will discuss the main families of computer music programming tools, and around which we can discuss how Scheme for Max complements existing options.
+While one could certainly come up with further requirements, these three high-level requirements provide the basis on which I will discuss the main families of computer music programming tools, and around which we can discuss how Scheme for Max complements existing options.